Peartree Green: History

 Memorial stone to Richard Parker in Peartree Green.

 Francis Mylles, M.P. for Winchester from 1588 to 1593, built Peartree House in the late 16th century, using stone from Bitterne Manor which had previously been used by the Romans at their settlement at Clausentum.
 Captain Richard Smith, former governor of Calshot Castle, lived at Peartree House from around 1617.

 A small church, now Peartree Parish Church, was built as Jesus Chapel by Smith in 1618.
 It was dedicated in 1620.
 Although it was not part of Southampton at that time, Jesus Chapel served the parish of St Mary's Extra, which was used as an overflow for the parish of St Mary's in Southampton.
 Construction of Jesus Chapel saved parishioners from a rough crossing over the Itchen to Southampton or a long journey to the neighbouring churches at Hound, Botley or South Stoneham.
 The church website makes a claim to being the world's oldest Anglican church, stating that it was the first one to be built and consecrated after the English Reformation.
-However the church was neither the first to be built nor the first to be consecrated after the Reformation: between 1560 and 1830 most of the existing churches in England were converted and reconsecrated to Anglican worship, and several churches were built quite soon after the Reformation, such as St George's Church, Esher, built in 1540, and Old St Leonard's Church, Langho, which was built in 1557; however, when consecrated in September 1620, the service, conducted by the Bishop of Winchester, formed the basis for future Church of England consecrations, so the church can lay claim to be the first to use the revised Church of England consecration service.
+However, several churches were built quite soon after the Reformation, such as St George's Church, Esher, built in 1540, and Old St Leonard's Church, Langho, which was built in 1557; however, when consecrated in September 1620, the service, conducted by the Bishop of Winchester, formed the basis for future Church of England consecrations, so the church can lay claim to be the first to use the revised Church of England consecration service.